Computations in neural circuits

 Some examples of the methods we employ to interrogate neural circuits

-Wide field of view 2-photon imaging of inhibitory neurons responding to sensory stimulation
+2-photon imaging of inhibitory PG cells responding to 12 odours

 We have developed Optical MultiModal Imaging (OMMI) enabling simultaneous imaging of structural, intrinsic-optical, and fluorescent signals, available here